kkohbrok/mls-virtual-clients/draft-kohbrok-mls-virtual-clients.md

 #### Content Encryption

 Content to be encrypted is encoded with a CBAMPrivateMessageContent and the Additional Authenticated data is encoded with a CBAMPrivateContentAAD.
-The key and nonce used for encryption are derived from the challenge using the FS-KDF described in {{forward-secure-kdf}}.
+The key and nonce used for encryption are derived from the encryption_secret and the challenge C using the challenge-based secret tree as described in {{forward-secure-kdf}}.

 ~~~~
 struct {